Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 While you wait for the *Ausländerbehörde*...

 - **Work or study like before**
     After you send a residence permit application, the conditions of your *current* residence permit or National Visa still apply.
 You can work or study like before.
 Look on your *[Zusatzblatt](/glossary/Zusatzblatt%20%28residence%20permit%29)* to know what you are allowed to do.
+Some employers don't know that, and they might think they have to fire you.
 - **Do not leave Germany**
     You might be unable to re-enter Germany with an expired residence permit or National Visa.
-Citizens of {{AUFENTHV_41_COUNTRIES}} can usually travel.
+Citizens of {{AUFENTHV_41_COUNTRIES}} [can usually travel](/guides/fiktionsbescheinigung#travel-without-a-fiktionsbescheinigung).
 Others need a *[[Fiktionsbescheinigung]]*.

 **[Travel with an expired residence permit ➞](/guides/fiktionsbescheinigung#travel-with-a-fiktionsbescheinigung)**